A thrilling Palmerston Cup Final between Fareham Blue and Banister Gold and for 3rd/4th place Solent Cavaliers and Eastleigh Red Devils.

 My sincere thanks to all the teams that participated in a trying year, I look forward to seeing you all next winter.

-Click this LINK for detailed results of each match and future fixtures
+Click this LINK for detailed results of each match

 About the Palmerston Cup

-The competition, which is sponsored again this year by 2020 Vision Opticians, is played on Sunday evenings at Palmerston Indoor Bowls club, with games starting at 6.30pm.
+The competition is played on Sunday evenings with games starting at 6.00pm.
 Each team requires a minimum of nine players as each match consists of three rinks of triples.
 Most teams have a squad of more than nine players who are used on a rotational basis, and being an Open competition, the teams can be all of the same gender or mixed.
-In the initial stages it is envisaged that teams will compete in mini leagues, playing the other teams in that league just once.
-This means there will be weeks when your team would have stand downs when the other leagues are playing, so you do not have to turn out every Sunday.
+Teams usually play fortnightly and there will be weeks when your team would have stand downs when the other leagues are playing, so you do not have to turn out every Sunday.
 This year the 9 teams will initially play 5 or 6 games against each other in a mini-league before the knockout stage.
 The scoring system is two points for each winning rink and a further six points for the team with the overall winning score (twelve points are available for each game).
 Teams who only play 5 games will have their points and shot difference increased by 1/5th to compensate for missing a game.
 The results of this league will determine the 8 teams who will go into the quarter finals in the knockout stage.
 The knockout draw will be seeded based on table position, so there is an incentive to finish as high as possible to obtain a favourable draw.

 The full OFFICIAL RULES may be downloaded here.